The OCS Experience: Tools and Technology

 Everything that needs to be charged has to be plugged into something.
 That something may be a wall socket.
 Even though the prongs on your regular charger may match the holes in the socket in the wall, the amount of charge your adapter is expecting may not match the amount of charge the socket provides.
 This can fry your device or its charger, which is bad.
 Research the kind of adapter you will need at your destination.
 ITS may have adapters available.

 It's a sad truth that you will likely need or want some kind of e-mail access while you are traveling.

 - Unsubscribe or stop mail on all newsletters (NWA, NYT, journals, listservs, etc)

-- Clean your inbox, it will make Zimbra load a bunch faster
+- Clean your inbox; it will make email load a lot faster

 - Export your address book to a readable format - Yes, you can take it with you!